mabiesen/LedDisplayCoord-JSPY/README.md

 Project began as black and white matrix and evolved to utilize color.
 You may still see remnants of the black-and-white paradigm in the code.

+Audio added to file to simulate the sound of plastic boxes clicking (like a keyboard).
+Kind of annoying, need shorter softer sound.

 TO DO
 ```
 Create fill color button.